ZeissIQS/ZeissIQS-pages/README.md

 ## Installation

 > For GOM software developers: The necessary tools are already part of the build system.
+You do not need to execute the following steps !

 * You need a python 3 installation
 * Add the necessary python packages: